Detect SIM Swap Fraud With Enterprise-level Security Checks

 Set Up Your Development Environment

 To begin, you'll need Node.js and npm installed on your machine.
-You'll also need to install some npm packages, including dotenv, axios, and express to handle environmental variables, HTTP requests, and server operations, respectively.
+You'll also need to install npm.
+To begin, you'll need Node.js and npm installed on your machine.
+You'll also need to install some npm packages, including @vonage/identity-insights, dotenv, express, and nodemon to handle environment variables, HTTP requests, and server operations.

 // server.js